NCAR/piwrf-teachingbox/pages/standards/middleschool.md

 pressure, humidity, precipitation, and wind.
 Climate is the change in these elements over time.
 It is important for students to be able to demonstrate an understanding of weather and climate.
 This standard emphasizes the need for students to show such an understanding.
-Is is important for learners to understand that changes in weather are caused by flow of air masses.
+It is important for learners to understand that changes in weather are caused by flow of air masses.
 Atmospheric air masses naturally flow from regions of high air pressure to regions of low air pressure.
 Learners are also